Harvard Student Agencies

-Harvard Student Agencies, Inc. (HSA) is the largest student-run company in the world, employing more than 600 Harvard undergraduates each year, and paying more than $1.7M in student wages annually.
+Harvard Student Agencies, Inc. (HSA) is the largest student-run company in the world, employing more than 900 Harvard undergraduates each year, and paying more than $2M in student wages annually.
 Founded in 1957, HSA is a multimillion-dollar corporation that provides Harvard University students with meaningful opportunities for employment and hands-on business education.
 Its mission is "to educate, empower, and inspire Harvard College students with meaningful employment opportunities and hands-on business experience."
-Student managers lead all aspects of the operations and strategy behind HSA's 12 businesses, which range from tutoring to retail, to coding, to tours, including HSA Cleaners & Dorm Essentials (a laundry and dorm products service), and The Harvard Shop (a storefront and web retail business).
+Student managers lead all aspects of the operations and strategy behind HSA's 10 businesses, which range from tutoring to retail, to tours, including HSA Cleaners & Dorm Essentials (a laundry and dorm products service), and The Harvard Shop (a storefront and web retail business).

 HSA is a 501(c)(3) nonprofit and was founded to help defray rising tuition costs while providing practical business experience for Harvard undergraduates and supplying services to the campus community.

 HSA is headquartered in Cambridge, Massachusetts.